 Compress Image to 200KB Online Free

-Shrink JPG, PNG, or WebP to about 200 KB in-browser — no uploads, no account.
+Shrink JPG, PNG, WebP, or SVG to about 200 KB in-browser — up to 20 files at once, no uploads, no account.

 Compression Mode